 Why Brain Plasticity and Recovery Are Neurologically Connected

 The distinction matters profoundly because it clarifies your role in recovery.
-You’re not passively waiting for brain plasticity to heal you.
+You’re not passively waiting for brain plasticity to facilitate your restoration.
 You’re actively engaging with recovery protocols that activate and direct your brain plasticity toward optimal outcomes.

 The Timeline of Brain Plasticity During Recovery